« Back to Beginner’s Guide STEP 3

-The Recognition category of the scoring App is used to recognize individual students for recent strong effort.
+The Recognition category of the Effort Scoring App is used to recognize individual students for recent strong effort in both learning and behavior.
 You can also use it for whole-class recognition (Part II).

 I. Individual Recognition